 - skilled at problem solving

-- able to keep information confidential
+- able to keep personal information confidential

 Useful experience for registered nurses includes:

-- social work
+- social work or counselling

 - community support work

 Registered nurses need to be reasonably fit, as they may have to spend long periods on their feet, and sometimes have to lift patients.

 Nurses need to be registered with the Nursing Council of New Zealand and have a current Annual Practising Certificate.

 - New Zealand Nurses Organisation